Funfair Rides and Carnival Safety

 Being at the fair can be hugely exciting for children.
 There’s the noise, music and sound of people enjoy the fair in the background, then bright colours and amazing rides to see all around them.
 It’s an exciting atmosphere, but it can also be a dangerous one.

-Get on and off quickly, so you’ve got time to step off the ride before it gears up for moving again and so that you’ve got time to get the bar or strap down around you for safety.
-Carousels and other children’s rides often stop at a different place from where they started, so arrange to meet your child where they stop, otherwise it can be confusing for children to try and find you again in the crowd.
+Get on and off quickly, so you’ve got time to step off the ride before it gears up for moving again, and so that you’ve got time to get the bar or strap down around you for safety.
+Carousels and other children’s rides often stop at a different place from where they started, so arrange to meet your child where they stop, otherwise it can be confusing for children to try to find you again in the crowd.

-When you’re in the area around funfair rides, then be aware that there may be large cables on the ground, areas with generators and sections around the ride that you shouldn’t go near.
+When you’re in the area around funfair rides, do be aware that there may be large cables on the ground, areas with generators and sections around the ride that you shouldn’t go near.
 Take care when walking around rides and don’t get too close when they’re moving.

 Carnival Safety Tips